New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

 \section{Exceptional Simple Lie Superalgebras in Characteristic $3$}

-In this section, we use Theorem \ref{maint} above to construct exceptional simple Lie superalgebras via semisimplification.
-More accurately, we construct the corresponding Kac-Moody Lie superalgebra that yields the simple Lie superalgebra after potentially quotienting by the center.
-We are able to construct all ten simple Elduque and Cunha Lie superalgebras.
-We shall use the notation $\g(a, b)$ to denote them, where $\g$ denotes the Lie superalgebra occupying the $(a, b)$-th slot in the Elduque-Freudenthal magic super square (cf. \cite{cunha2007extended, elduque2006new, cunha2006extended}).
-We are also able to construct the Elduque Lie superalgebra.
+In this section, we use Theorem \ref{maint} above to construct exceptional simple Lie superalgebras via semisimplification, except in two cases.
+We are able to construct all ten simple Elduque and Cunha Lie superalgebras, the Brown Lie superalgebra $\mathfrak{brj}(2; 3)$ and the Elduque Lie superalgebra $\mathfrak{el}(5; 3)$.
+We will use the notation $\g(a, b)$ to denote the Lie superalgebra occupying the $(a, b)$-th slot in the Elduque Supermagic Square (cf. \cite{bouarroudj2009classification, cunha2007extended, elduque2006new, cunha2006extended}).

 For completeness, we include a description of the even part and odd part of each Lie superalgebra.
-We shall use the notation $L(\omega_i)$ to denote the irreducible representation of a simple Lie algebra of highest weight a fundamental weight $\omega_i$, whose labels shall follow that of Bourbaki (cf. \cite{bourbaki2008lie}).
-The even parts of the Lie superalgebras we construct are usually simple Lie algebras, and the odd parts are usually some fundamental representation.
+The bracket makes the odd part a module over the even part.
+Each even part is either a contragredient Lie algebra $\g(C)$ with Cartan matrix $C$ or it is the quotient of $\g(C)^{(1)}$ by its center.
+If the Cartan matrix $C$ of the even part is invertible, we will use the notation $L(\omega_i)$ to denote the Weyl module whose highest weight is a fundamental weight $\omega_i$, whose labels will follow that of Bourbaki (cf. \cite{bourbaki2008lie} and \cite{jantzen2003representations} for a definition of a Weyl module).
+The exception to this will be the tautological module $\KK^n = L(\omega_1)$ over $\mathfrak{sl}_n$.
+If $C$ is not invertible, then we will explicitly describe the module.